Puppy and Kitten Wellness

 Wasn’t it just a few short years ago that they were puppies or kittens?
 Sometimes it’s hard to accept, but your pets age faster than you do.
 They enter their senior years sooner than you might realize.

-We consider pets who are 7 years or older to be seniors.
+We consider pets that are 7 years or older to be seniors.
 Senior pets are valued and much-loved members of your family.
 At this stage of life, they may need a little closer observation and a little extra care.
 Just like humans, pets in their senior years are more prone to developing serious health problems like diabetes, cancer, kidney disease, and heart disease.
 Early detection is the key to diagnosing and successfully treating these problems.
 An annual examination by one of our veterinarians will go a long way toward helping your pets achieve the active and healthy life that you desire and that they deserve.

-During the Senior Wellness Visit, we will do a physical exam, blood and urine tests, fecal analysis, dental exam, arthritis exam, rectal exam, and body condition score.
+During the senior wellness visit, we will do a physical exam, blood and urine tests, fecal analysis, dental exam, arthritis exam, rectal exam, and body condition score.
 Once your pet is over 12 years old, we recommend these visits twice a year so we can keep an even closer eye on potential problems.
 Of course, keeping senior pets’ vaccinations and parasite prevention up to date continues to be important.

 The three most common health problems that we see in senior pets are arthritis, obesity, and dental disease.
 These problems can occur at any age, but they seem to be magnified in the senior years, having a more profound effect on your pet’s quality of life.
 Fortunately, successful management can dramatically improve your pet’s outlook and enjoyment of life.
-View a video on Degenerative Joint Disease.
+View a video on degenerative joint disease.